-Winter is here, and thanks to this tantalizing soup from Angela Liddon’s newest cookbook Oh She Glows Every Day: Quick and Simply Satisfying Plant-Based Recipes, we’re ready to take it, head-on.
+Fall is in the air, and thanks to this tantalizing soup from Angela Liddon’s cookbook Oh She Glows Every Day: Quick and Simply Satisfying Plant-Based Recipes, we’re ready to take it head-on.

 What you need: